-Very simply, a Certificate of Good Standing is not necessarily a requirement, but it can be one feature that’s nice to have for your business.
-It is definitely something to keep in mind if you are just forming your business, though it can also be useful if your business has been around for years.
+While you don't necessarily need a Certificate of Good Standing, it can go a long way toward cementing a good reputation and establishing trust.
+You'd be wise to consider getting one if you are just forming your business, though it can be useful even if your business has been around for years.

 What Is a Certificate of Good Standing?

-Depending on which state you run your business in, a Certificate of Good Standing is also known as a Certificate of Existence, Certificate of Authorization, or a Certificate of Status.
-Either way, it comes in the form of a one-page document provided by your secretary of state that shows proof of your business entity.
+Depending on which state you run your business in, a Certificate of Good Standing may also be known as a Certificate of Existence, a Certificate of Authorization or a Certificate of Status.
+Either way, it comes in the form of a one-page document provided by your state government that shows proof of your business entity.

 Why Does a Certificate of Good Standing Matter?

-Now that you know what a Certificate of Good Standing is, you can hopefully see why it also matters when it comes to your business.
-This is an important document you can use to show proof that your business is officially registered and allowed to operate in a specific state.
+Now that you know what a Certificate of Good Standing is, it's easy to see why it matters for your business.
+In short, it's an important document you can use to show proof that your business is officially registered and allowed to operate in a specific state.

-This could come in handy when obtaining a loan, renew a business license or filing your business taxes.
-Having this type of certification will showcase your business’ good reputation and prove you are a law-abiding business owner who complies with the rules.
+This could come in handy when obtaining a loan, renewing a business license or filing your business taxes.
+Having this type of certification will also showcase your business’s good reputation and prove you are a law-abiding business owner who follows the rules.

-Once you have your business entity formed and registered as a legal entity with the secretary of state, you will then need to file the appropriate Good Standing Certificate form with your state.
+Once you have your business entity formed and registered with your Secretary of State, you'll need to file the appropriate Certificate of Good Standing form with your state.
 In most cases, you can find the form you need by performing a quick Google search or looking on your state's Secretary of State website.

 After you apply for and receive your Certificate of Good Standing, make sure to stay up-to-date on any business renewal fees, file your annual reports on time and pay any other necessary business taxes.

 Get Your Certificate of Good Standing Today